Guidelines and user rules for Securitas Workplace

 - Use profanity and upsetting remarks.

-- Post political statements that have no direct bearing on our operations.
+- Argue on political or religious statements that have no direct bearing on our operations.

 - Use Workplace to talk about what you do in your free time – this is, above all, a work tool.

 - Use Workplace for campaigns, fundraising or lobbying or making money out of selling objects or ideas.